samuelmeuli/iconsets.org/README.md

 Clone the project and install all dependencies:

 1. `git clone`
-2. `pipenv install --dev` to install Python dependencies
+2. `make install` to install all dependencies
-3. `pipenv run init` to install pre-commit hooks
+3. `make hooks` to install the pre-commit hooks
-4. `yarn install` to install NPM dependencies

-Bundle the JavaScript files with Webpack and start the Flask server:

-`FLASK_ENV=development pipenv run start` and `yarn start`

-The app is now running on `localhost:3000`.
+Run `make start` to start the app.
+You can view it on `localhost:3000`.

 ## Credits